vpavlenko/study-music/README.md

 Music languages can be divided into a number of families.
 Historically, the most dominant and influencial one is Western family of languages.
 Its languages share some common traits:
-- 12-tone temperament
+- 12 equal temperament
-- major/minor keys
+- major-minor tonality
-- homophony: melody over chords, chords give a separate narrative
+- homophony: melody over chords, chords give a separate narrative, chords reuse schemata (progressions, cadences), chords shape a voice-leading space for melody and bass
 - chords as stacked thirds
 - any of the 12 notes can be a tonic
 - after two repetitions of any idea there should be a contrasting idea
 - mostly 4/4 and 3/4
-- cadences are chord patterns
-- verbatim recital of scores, expression in micropauses and velocity arcs, but not in extensive idiosyncratic ornamentations
+- verbatim recital of scores by musicians, limited improvisation, expression in micropauses and velocity arcs, but not in extensive idiosyncratic ornamentations

 The languages are (roughly speaking):
 - [**Rock**](parts/rock.md) - probably worth exploring the first, as it's the simplest and pretty popular.
 It makes sense to start here and expand into other Western languages later on - as they share a lot of concepts.
 Rock here is an umbrella term for pop, soul/RnB, blues rock, folk rock, alternative, punk, prog, and heavy metal. [**Advanced**](parts/advanced_rock.md)